 The Wichita MSA has numerous retail centers, including New Market Square, the Waterfront, Greenwich Place, and Bradley Fair, which had encouraged industry growth until the economic decline occurred.
-Retail trade employment increased, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2016, year-over-year.
-Retail trade employment in the Wichita MSA declined in both 2018 and 2019 losing 1.1 percent and 2.2 percent respectively.
+Retail trade employment increased, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2016, yearover-year.5 Retail trade employment in the Wichita MSA declined in both 2018 and 2019 losing 1.1 percent and 2.2 percent respectively.
 This trend continued in 2020 when retail trade employment in the Wichita MSA declined by 3.0 percent, most likely due to the effects of COVID-19.
 This trend reversed in 2021, increasing by 5.6 percent.
-Retail trade employment decreased by 0.3 percent in 2022 and increased in 2023 by 17.5 percent.
+Retail trade employment decreased by 0.3 percent in 2022, increased in 2023 by 0.6 percent, and again decreased 0.1 percent in 2024.5